Â

 Adam Lobel, PhD, practices at the threshold of ecologies, Buddhist-inspired meditation and philosophy, and psycho-social political change.
 A professor of Ecopsychology at the Falk School of Sustainability at Chatham University, a Guiding Teacher for One Earth Sangha, a Greenfaith fellow, and a respected meditation teacher, he leads contemplative ecological workshops and is active in environmental justice movements.
 Adam regularly presents papers on contemplative environmental philosophy at academic conferences around the world.
 He lives with his family in Pittsburgh, PA where he protects land from the petrochemical industry.

 Gabe pursues regenerative solutions to the climate crisis.
-He facilitates workshops on personal, organizational, and community resilience in the face of fraying ecological and political systems, and he supports local governments in crafting equitable strategies to address the root causes of climate change.
-Gabe previously served as Climate Action Program Manager for Albemarle County, Virginia, where he led interagency collaborations to reduce greenhouse gas emissions and prepare for local impacts.
-Gabe brings extensive training in leadership, conflict resolution, and contemplative methods to his work.
+He supports local governments in crafting equitable strategies to address the root causes of climate change, and he facilitates workshops on personal, organizational, and community resilience in the face of fraying ecological and political systems.
+Gabe previously served as Climate Action Program Manager for Albemarle County, Virginia, where he led interagency collaborations to reduce greenhouse gas emissions and prepare for local climate change impacts.
+Gabe brings extensive training in authentic leadership, conflict resolution, and contemplative methods to his work.

 LaDawn Haglund, PhD, is a sociologist and professor of climate justice whose work integrates research on sustainability and human rights with contemplative practices and social transformation.
 She brings clarity, compassion, and deep inquiry to helping individuals and communities navigate structural injustice and imagine new paths forward.
 LaDawn is devoted to exploring—together with others—how contemplative awareness can support the creation of a more just and caring world.